stebett/purkinje-cells-analysis/notes.md

 ## Similarity of time course of firing rate 1

-- [ ] spike density around the landmark obtained by convolution of spike times with a 10ms-wide Gaussian
+- [x] spike density around the landmark obtained by convolution of spike times with a 10ms-wide Gaussian
+- [x] take a slice of a spiketrain around a landmark and convolute it
+- [ ] normalize
+> Maybe I should discretize with a sliding filter